Antonio Narbona: Governor of New Mexico

 Colonel Antonio Narbona was appointed géfe político (equivalent to governor) of New Mexico from September 1825 to May 1827.

 In 1825 the United States President James Monroe sent three representatives to Santa Fe, New Mexico, to negotiate a "road between nations" and to establish trade routes and define hunting rights.
 George Champlin Sibley met with Governor Narbona and established cordial relations.

 As governor, he issued beaver-trapping licenses to foreigners from the United States on condition that they took Mexicans with them and taught them the skills.

 However, in 1826 he sent a report to the national government in which he expressed concern about the number of Anglo-Americans who had moved into Taos and Santa Fe.
-These did not just include merchants but also tradesmen such as carpenters, smiths, cabinet makers, painters and even hat makers.
+These did not just include merchants but also tradesmen such as carpenters, smiths, cabinet makers, painters and hat makers.

-He died in Arizpe on March 20, 1830, and his namesake son, who was also military and attained the rank of colonel, was killed by Apaches in Cuquiárachi on the threshold of his house on December 23, 1848.
+He died in Arizpe on March 20, 1830.
+His namesake son, who was also military and attained the rank of colonel, was killed by Apaches in Cuquiárachi on the threshold of his house on December 23, 1848.